 The SIEM philosophy combines two pre-existing security strategies.
 SIM and SEM.
 SIM is security Information Management and it focuses on scanning log files for indicators of suspicious activity.
 SEM stands for Security Event Managements and it works on live data, particularly network activity.
 SEM also encompasses incident response to shut down the access paths used by malicious actors.

-Here is our list of the eight best SIEM tools:
+Here is our list of the nine best SIEM tools:

 - SolarWinds Security Event Manager – FREE TRIAL A highly-respected on-premises SIEM package that offers excellent analytical features as well as live protection.
 It installs on Windows Server.